-How to use the Environmental Social Science kNowledge Exchange Map of Opportunities (ESS NEMO) to improve research impact, collaboration & understanding Webinar
+View the recording of How to use the Environmental Social Science kNowledge Exchange Map of Opportunities

-Dr George Warren (ACCESS Knowledge Exchange Fellow) from the University of Surrey will introduce ESS NEMO and the range of tools on offer, outline ways in which they could be helpful, and present an interactive example of how ESS NEMO can be used.
+Dr George Warren (ACCESS Knowledge Exchange Fellow) from the University of Surrey introduced ESS NEMO and outlined ways in which they could be helpful.
+George and Dr Harry Marshall presented an interactive example of how ESS NEMO can be used.

 Speakers